stratdev3/SimpleW/documentation/simplew/docs/guide/principal.md

 ::::

-For endpoint-specific behavior, checking `Principal` directly inside a handler or controller is perfectly fine.

-For shared authentication or authorization rules, prefer a middleware so the policy is applied once, early in the pipeline, before business logic runs.
+Accessing `Principal` does not imply that the caller is authenticated.
+Use `IsAuthenticated` and the authorization checks described below before returning protected data.

-## Setting and Checking the Principal
+## Setting the Principal

+Until an authenticated identity is provided, `session.Principal` resolves to `HttpPrincipal.Anonymous`.

-In most applications, the **best place** to set and check the principal is a **middleware**.
+There are two ways to provide the principal for a request:

-Why middleware is usually the right place:

-- it runs early for every request
-- it can restore `session.Principal` from headers, cookies, tokens, certificates, or any custom source
-- it can stop the pipeline immediately with `401` or `403`
-- it keeps handlers and controllers focused on business logic
-- it can read `session.Metadata`, including `[AllowAnonymous]` and `[RequireRole(...)]`

-Example:
+- assign `session.Principal` directly, usually from an authentication middleware
+- configure a lazy `PrincipalResolver`

+### Direct Assignment from Middleware

+A middleware can validate credentials and assign the resulting identity before the handler runs.

+The example below assumes that `X-User` and `X-Roles` are supplied by a trusted upstream component.

 ```csharp
 server.UseMiddleware(async (session, next) => {